Jan-9C/deathcounter_ocr/README.md

 # deathcounter_ocr

 A python script which detects death messages for games by using ocr.

+Dont Spam the Stop button this will lead to spamming the check function and therfore may increase your counter too much